knowledgearcdotorg/jsolr-user-manual/filterlist.md

 ## Options

 The JSolr.FilterList field must include one or more options.
-Depending on what is selected, each option will specify a date range that the search results should be limited to.
+Depending on what is selected, each option will specify a filter that the search results should be limited to.

 ### Option Parameters

 * `value` \(mandatory\) the value of the option.
 Value is used as an alias for the actual Apache Solr filter,
 * `filter` _\(mandatory\)_ the filter to apply.
-Must be a valid Apache Solr date range.
-Must be specified unless the value is an empty string \(I.e. do not apply a date range\).
+Must be a plain-text value.
+Must be specified unless the value is an empty string \(I.e. do not apply a filter\).

 ## Example